TCP/IP Model and Layer 3 Networking (Routing)

 More specific routes always win over broader ones.

-This mechanism enables hierarchical routing and efficient aggregation of networks.
+This mechanism enables hierarchical routing and efficient aggregation of networks — a concept heavily used in BGP routing.

 Static Routing vs Dynamic Routing